shaoyi1997/shaoyi1997.github.io/content/jobs/OOTB/index.md

 - Responsible for the technical direction of the distributed system’s architecture and stack
 - Led team of 5 in an agile environment to develop frontend and backend Typescript & Golang microservices
-- Designed the system’s infrastructure, relational database schema, and continuous delivery strategy using AWS and Kubernetes from scratch
+- Designed the system’s infrastructure, relational database schema, and continuous deployment strategy using AWS and Kubernetes from scratch